thepieterdc/dodona-plugin-vscode/README.md

 ## Submit exercises via Dodona extension (Usage)

 Once you've solved the exercise, it's easy to submit your solution.
 Execute the `Dodona: Submit solution`-command by opening the command palette using `Ctrl+Shift+P` by typing (parts of) `Dodona: Submit solution` and pressing `Enter`.
-You can also use the `Alt+D` shortcut (`Option-D` for Mac users) for this.
-You can also assign a [different shortcut](https://code.visualstudio.com/docs/getstarted/keybindings#_keyboard-shortcuts-editor).
+You can also use the `Alt+D` shortcut (`Option-D` for Mac users) for this, or assign a [different shortcut](https://code.visualstudio.com/docs/getstarted/keybindings#_keyboard-shortcuts-editor).
 This command will submit your code to Dodona and trigger an automatic test.

 ![Submit](assets/submit2.png)